rust-lang/rust/guide.md

 file", which could then be reused by several semantic models if this file happens to be a part of several crates.

-Rust-analyzer uses a similar representation of syntax trees to that of `Roslyn` and Swift's new [libsyntax].
+The representation of syntax trees that rust-analyzer uses is similar to that of `Roslyn` and Swift's new [libsyntax].
 Swift's docs give an excellent overview of the approach, so I skip this part here and instead outline the main characteristics of the syntax trees: